Buying a home for the first time can be intimidating. I can help. E-mail me at Info@PipelineROI.com to get some free information.

 • Close escrow when all instructions of seller and buyer are met

-• Disburse monies and finish instructions
+• Disburse payments and finish instructions

-• Advise you - the escrow agent stays at an impartial, third-party status
+• Give advice - the escrow agent has to remain an impartial, third-party status

-• Give insight about future tax estimations
+• Give insight about the outcome of your taxes

 Mortgage Escrow Account